Our pick of the best skincare ingredients

-Looking to step up your skincare habits in 2021?
+Looking to step up your skincare habits?
 Our Beauty Editor, Ellie Smith, shares the four must-have ‘skingredients’ that will supercharge your daily routine.

 From retinols to SPF, Ellie explains why these ingredients are a must for your beauty bag.
-She also reveals some of her favourite products that are well worth incoporating into your regime.
+She also reveals some of her favourite products that are well worth incorporating into your regime.

 We can prevent this accelerated ageing process and keep skin looking fresh, plump and youthful looking by applying a good quality SPF daily.

 SPF is often met with a shudder due to many of us having had bad experiences of thick white creams that take hours to rub in and leave a sticky residue on the skin.
 Thankfully, there are elegant SPF formulas that promise to save our skin without being such a chore to apply.
 The key is finding a formula that’s easy to apply and feels comfortable (or, dare I say it, even luxurious) so you’re not likely to skip it in favour of a silky serum or plumping primer.

 A great all-rounder is the Katherine Daniel’s Daily DNA Defence SPF 30 (RRP £50).
 This beautifully light formula is invisible once applied and sits nicely under makeup.
 It contains broad spectrum (UVA and UVB) protection.
 It also shields against blue light from our electronic devices and pollution in the air around us.